mgls23/Euler/other/README.md

-These are not related to project euler but files I want to re-use from PE.
+These are not related to project euler but little fun ones here and there.

-Most notably, the logging system, or some of the maths modules.
+They can be completely unrelated.
+That's fine.